Teacher: Mrs Redpath and Mrs Gater

 Here are some of the things we will be doing and learning about this term:

-We’ll be reading and enjoying poems with repeating phrases.
-We will look at different versions and then practice writing our own, focusing on using adjectives, adverbs, similes and rhyming words.
+We will be reading and enjoying list poems.
+We will look at different versions and then practice writing our own, focusing on using lots of description through adjectives, adverbs and similes.

 | Number and Place Value